 W=iNFijt Equation 4

-Where N is the number of discret elements composing the rubber pad.
-Thus, the global friction coefficient µjt then can be calculated using the following formula:
+Where N is the number of discrete elements comprising the rubber pad.
+Accordingly, the global friction coefficient µjt can then be calculated using the following formula:

 µjt=iNTijtW Equation 5

-And the averaged global friction coefficient µav for each road profile is calculated by averaging the friction coefficient µjt at any time:
+Furthermore the averaged global friction coefficient µav for each road profile can be calculated by averaging the friction coefficient µjt at any time:

 µav=1MjMµj Equation 6

 Where, M is the number of elements of the discretized road profile.
-At this stage, the only unknown factors are those Fijt representing the contact force applied by the rubber elements on the road surface.
-To get the calculation details of these dynamic viscoelastic contact forces, the reader is advised to referrer to the following publications [2].
+At this stage, the only unknown factors are those relating to Fijt , representing the contact force applied by the rubber elements on the road surface.
+To obtain the calculation details of these dynamic viscoelastic contact forces, the reader is advised to referrer to the following publications [2].

-Also, depending on the operating conditions a hydrodynamic pressure will be generated in the water trapped between the rubber pad and the road surface.
+Additionally, depending on the operating conditions a hydrodynamic pressure will be generated in the water trapped between the rubber pad and the road surface.
 This hydrodynamic pressure exerts a force to lift up the rubber from the road and thus decreases the penetration depth of road asperities into the rubber reducing therefore the contribution to skid resistance.
 To take into account this phenomenon, a “pseudo hydrodynamic bearing” simplification is adopted.
 The reader is advised to referrer to the following publications to get the details of this approach [2].

 Wh=α6ηVβlL2Hout2a-12loga-2a-1a+1 Equation 7

-Where, =HinHout , with Hout and Hin respectively the outlet and inlet water thicknesses of the “pseudo hydrodynamic bearing”. η is the water viscosity.
-L and l are the length and the width of the bearing. α et β are two emperical coefficients (105 and 1.75 respectivly) added to adjust the load capacity of the“pseudo hydrodynamic bearing”.
+Where, =HinHout , with Hout and Hin are respectively the outlet and inlet water thicknesses of the “pseudo hydrodynamic bearing”. η is the water viscosity.
+L and l are the length and the width of the bearing. α et β are two empirical coefficients (105 and 1.75 respectivly) added to adjust the load capacity of the“pseudo hydrodynamic bearing”.
 For the calculation details, the reader is invited to refer to the following publication [2].

 Validation of the DFM

-Before proceeding to decomposition of the road profile and the application of DFM to the recombined profiles to highlight the contributions of the Macrotexture and Microtexture in the generation of skid resistance, the suitability of the model need to be demonstrated.
-The validation of the DFM has been done in several situations implying different road surfaces [2].
+Before proceeding to the decomposition of the road profile and the application of DFM to the recombined smoothed profiles to highlight the contributions of the Macrotexture and Microtexture in the generation of skid resistance, the suitability of the model needs to be demonstrated.
+The validation of the DFM has been done in several situations involving different road surfaces [2].

 For this work, a “very thin asphalt surfacing” noted VTAC slabs is prepared.
 This road surface displays high Macrotexture and Microtexture.
-To capture the profile of the VTAC and to measure the friction on it the Circular Track Meter (CTM) and the Dynamic Friction Tester devices are used respectively (See figure 2).
+To capture the profile of the VTAC and to measure the friction generated upon it, the Circular Track Meter (CTM) and the Dynamic Friction Tester devices are used respectively (See figure 2).
 The bottom of the figure 2 displays the profile captured from the VTAC using the CTM.
-The vertical axis represents the high of the each point of the profile and is in mm.
-The horizontal axis the position of a point in the profile (the reader has to consider 0.87 mm between two points).
-The reader is also invited to read the following reference to learn more about the operating procedure of these two devices [10, 10].
+The vertical axis represents the height of the each point of the profile and is in mm.
+The horizontal axis the position of a point in the profile (the distance between two points can be considered by the reader to be 0.87 mm).
+The reader is a directed to read the following reference to obtain more information about the operating procedure of these two devices [10, 11].